2014 Fraud and Scam Alerts

 Sadly, while reports of scams and fraudulent activity were initially included with news items of interest on the site, it became clear that there were enough reports to merit a page of their own.
 Now we've collected enough to separate them by year.

 Tennessee seniors deserve better than to be victimized in what should be their golden years.
 The best defensive strategy is knowledge and awareness of criminal behavior.
 It is much harder for con artists to succeed if you shut them out.
 Visit this page regularly for tips on the latest scams, targets, and appropriate responses.
 In almost every case, the headline for each warning is a link back to the full, original report.

 The Better Business Bureau maintains its Scam Tracker online.
-You may also find useful information on AARP's Scams and Frauds and Fraud Watch Network pages, as well as this site's own page on combating fraud.
-For information on reporting Medicare fraud, visit STOP Medicare Fraud's Report Fraud page.
+You may also find useful information on AARP's Scams and Frauds and Fraud Watch Network pages.
 Additionally, reports and tips regarding fraud are available online from the Office of Inspector General and the Federal Trade Commission.

 And if you're here because you've already been a victim (or think you may be a victim) and want to know how to respond, visit: Scammed.
 Now What?

 Nashville WSMV Channel 4 shares the details of an ongoing phone scam designed to convince people that they owe the IRS money and are in serious danger of legal action.
 "The scam cost a Murfreesboro woman nearly $2000."
 Avoid becoming a victim, learn to spot the signs.
 This is an easy one to avoid if you know what to look for.